Information for Mac OS X users

 Configuring SSH access

-Otherwise, you first have to get a Kerberos ticket manually by typing into a Terminal shell
+Otherwise (e.g., for a laptop), first get a Kerberos ticket manually by typing into a Terminal shell

 $ kinit crsid@AD.CL.CAM.AC.UK

-To save yourself having to type “-K” each time, you can also enable Kerberos authentication and delegation by editing /etc/ssh_config to set the following options on
+To save yourself having to type “-K” each time you can also enable Kerberos authentication and delegation by editing ~/.ssh/config or /etc/ssh_config to append the following options:

 The actual host list (set above to *.cl.cam.ac.uk) should be restricted to machines you trust for maximum security, since a forwarded ticket with delegation will enable a rogue machine to trivially impersonate you.